Avanade/Beef/src/Beef.Data.Database.Cdc/README.md

 Type | Name | Description
 -|-|-
 `Table` | `CdcTracking.sql` | Represents the related _Entity Hash_ tracking table used to identify whether a version of a specific entity has been previously (successfully) processed.
 See [example](../../samples/Demo/Beef.Demo.Database/Migrations/20210111-163724-create-democdc-cdctracking.sql).
-`Table` | `XxxEnvelope.sql` | Represents the _Entity_ envelope table used to track the log sequence number (LSN) for the primary and secondary tables.
-This acts as a pointer of where the processing is at in relation to each table to aid both reprocessing, and to determine where to begin processing of next envelope.
-An envelope is essentially just a batch of one or more entities for processing.
-See [example](../../samples/Demo/Beef.Demo.Database/Migrations/20210111-163747-create-democdc-postsenvelope.sql).
+`Table` | `XxxOutbox.sql` | Represents the _Entity_ outbox table used to track the log sequence number (LSN) for the primary and secondary tables.
+This acts as a pointer of where the processing is at in relation to each table to aid both reprocessing, and to determine where to begin processing of next outbox set.
+An outbox set is essentially just a batch of one or more entities for processing.
+See [example](../../samples/Demo/Beef.Demo.Database/Migrations/20210111-163747-create-democdc-postsoutbox.sql).
 `Type` | `udtTrackingList.sql` | Represents the user-defined type / table-valued parameter required to pass a list of key/hash values from .NET code to a SQL Stored Procedure.
 See [example](../../samples/Demo/Beef.Demo.Database/Schema/DemoCdc/Types/User-Defined%20Table%20Types/Generated/UdtCdcTrackingList.sql).
-`Stored Procedure` | `spExecuteXxxCdcEnvelope.sq` | Represents the **key** CDC-related logic.
-This stored procedure is responsible for getting the next envelope for an _Entity_, retrying an existing envelope, and completing an existing envelope.
-See [example](../../samples/Demo/Beef.Demo.Database/Schema/DemoCdc/Stored%20Procedures/Generated/spExecuteContactCdcEnvelope.sql).
+`Stored Procedure` | `spExecuteXxxCdcOutbox.sql` | Represents the **key** CDC-related logic.
+This stored procedure is responsible for getting the next outbox set for an _Entity_, retrying an existing outbox set, and completing an existing outbox set.
+See [example](../../samples/Demo/Beef.Demo.Database/Schema/DemoCdc/Stored%20Procedures/Generated/spExecuteContactCdcOutbox.sql).

 _Tip:_ If any of the generated files are not automatically added to the Visual Studio Project structure, the _Show All Files_ in the _Solution Explorer_ can be used to view, and then individually added using _Include In Project_.